welter808/cwelter_TSWD_portfolio/FinalProject_Part1.md

 6. Healy, Rachael.
 “Dance, Sport and the Unspoken Trauma of Retirement.”
 Huck Magazine, January 18, 2019. https://www.huckmag.com/outdoor/sport-outdoor/dance-sport-and-the-unspoken-trauma-of-retirement/. <br>
 7. Levine, Mindy N. “Beyond Performance: Building a Better Future For Dancers and the Art of Dance,” n.d., 65. <br>
 8. “List of Dance Companies.”
 Accessed November 22, 2020. https://www.danceonline.co.uk/list-of-dance-companies.html. <br>
 9. Three Acts, Two Dancers, One Radio Host.
 “Three Acts, Two Dancers, One Radio Host.”
-Accessed November 22, 2020. http://3acts2dancers1radiohost.com/.
+Accessed November 22, 2020. http://3acts2dancers1radiohost.com/.  <br>

-A couple of paragraphs that document data sources and how data will be used.
+I will pull information from Data USA, the FiveThirtyEight article, and some other sources to illustrate the amount of money and time that goes into professional dance training.
+The NEA report has information on artist earnings and income from U.S. Census Bureau data.
+The BLS will provide data for comparisons to cost and time of training required for other professions.
+And the aDvANCE Project report offers insights on the cost of career transitioning post retirement from active performance.

 ## Method and Medium
-How the project will be completed?
-Platform for the final project identified.
+Although it's not the most intuitive program for me, I'll use [Balsamiq](https://balsamiq.com/) for my initial sketch/wireframe attempts.The process feels clunky, but I do ultimately like the results.
+Data visualizations will probably be generated in a combination of [Tableau](https://www.tableau.com/) and [Flourish](https://flourish.studio/).
+Dance lends itself to beautiful imagery, so I imagine the use of some photo elements in creating the digital story via [Shorthand](https://shorthand.com/).